 What is a Nutritional supplement?

 Nutritional supplements are products that provide benefits beyond what is provided by normal nutrition, and that help maintain or support the body’s healthy functions.
+There is a fact that you may need multivitamins because age and a variety of health issues can make it challenging for the body to absorb essential nutrients.
 These cannot be injectables or preparations that must be sterile, such as injections and eyedrops.
 Neither can they be part of a meal or diet.

 Supplements must also include at least one, or a combination, of the following ingredients:

 - Vitamins, minerals, or amino acids (both natural and synthetic).

 - Substances derived from natural sources, including non-human, animal and botanical materials in the forms of extracts, isolates, concentrates.

 Supplements are available in different doses as tablets, capsules, powders, or other forms.